 This Factsheet provides information on making complaints about local authority Social Services.
-It should be read together with our general information leaflet about our service.
+It should be read together with our general information available here.

 Social Services provide care and support to meet a range of needs for adults, children and carers.
 People are usually satisfied with the help they receive from Social Services but when things go wrong, information about how to complain and where to get help must be made available.
 Each local authority must have in place a two stage, Social Services Complaints Procedure for people who use Social Services and their carers.
 If you do not use Social Services but have been affected by them, you may still be able to complain using the local authority’s Corporate Complaints Procedure.